 - This year.

 Purpose of Current Reported Safety Issues Report

-As one can easily anticipate, these reported safety issues originate from aviation service providers' safety reporting system.
+As one can easily anticipate, these reported safety issues originate from aviation service providers' safety reporting systems.
 Such information gives aviation safety management teams the ability to set benchmarks for how many reported issues to expect and set safety goals for within a given time period.